+Class Dojo

-- Our main source of communication this year will be on Class Dojo - You will be able to see your child's learning through teacher observations and you can comment on this - We also encourage you to post your child's home learning/wow moments that they do with you for us to comment on - Please check your Class Dojo account daily for observations, updates and messages - If you need any support using the app, please come and see a member of the team - If you have not yet activated your account, please do so as soon as possible
+- You will be able to see your child's learning through teacher observations and you can comment on this.
+This year we will be uploading mainly phonics and maths updates on Dojo.
+All other areas of learning will be presented in a floor book which you can see at various points throughout the year. - We also encourage you to post your child's home learning/wow moments that they do with you for us to comment on - Please check your Class Dojo account for whole school updates and key messages - If you need any support using the app, please come and see a member of the team - If you have not yet activated your account, please do so as soon as possible